avinash-gupta-in/stm32f439-lwip/README.md

 This code only initializes the inbuilt Ethernet peripheral STM32F429/STM32F439 chip, the PHY chip LAN8792, FreeRTOS and lwIP.
-After this the board can be connected to Ethernet. and we can use ping command to test the connectivity.
+After this the board can be connected to Ethernet.
+Then we can use ping command to test the connectivity.
-However this code does not contains any other communication code like TCP/UPD server or client code but it can be used as a base for such codes and in latter lectures I will show you how to write such codes.
+However this code does not contains any other communication code like TCP/UDP server or client code but it can be used as a base for such codes and in latter lectures I will show you how to write such codes.